Exercises

 Because the controller is a simple POJO, you can unit test it by simply instantiating the controller and calling its

-method directly.
-To do so, add a class calledHelloControllerUnitTest
+sayHellomethod directly.
+To do so, add a class calledHelloControllerUnitTestto thecom.oreilly.demo.controllerspackage in the test folder,src/test/java -

 The code for the test class is: